 Also, please note that students from the following countries are exempted from English proficiency tests:

-Translation and Department of English students are exempted from submitting a TOEFL score except if they wish to take classes outside of the departments of English and Translation.
+Translation and English (undergraduate)students are exempted from submitting a TOEFL score except if they wish to take classes outside of the departments of English and Translation.

 Scores indicated below are required for all programs offered at the University of Ottawa.